-With how many standards must a program comply with in order to receive accreditation?
-Read More
+How many standards must a program comply with in order to receive accreditation?

-Standards are classified into categories such as: standards which must be met, suggestions, stated concerns and weaknesses.
 To be awarded accreditation, applicants must comply with 100% of the applicable mandatory standards and be able to develop a response on their plans to meet any standards not met during the initial visit.
-However, the Commission evaluates the administrative and institutional conditions and outcomes of the program as well as the standards of compliance in making their decisions on awarding accreditation.

 The Program should complete and submit the Application for Accreditation and send to the ACPHA office along with the requisite application fee.